 We asked our bikepacking community how much the bikes they took on their bikepacking trips weighed.
 The results varied depending on which type of bike they took on their trip, but you can see that the averages range between 10.1 and 14.2 kilograms.
 The lightest bike a cyclist took on their trip was 9kg and the heaviest bike was 16.6kg.

 Which bikepacking frame materials are the strongest and most durable?

 More so than other types of cycling, a bikepacking bike frame has to be able to withstand the stresses and forces put through it.
-Bikepacking frames have to carry more weight than other types of bike (all that unnecessary gear you carry with each trip), while withstanding rougher terrain and extended periods of time being kept outside.
+Bikepacking frames have to carry more weight than other types of bikes (all that unnecessary gear you carry with each trip) while withstanding rougher terrain and extended periods being kept outside.

 Steel is the next best alternative when it comes to durability, steel is the second most resistant to cracks, and has the added benefits of being easy to repair if you are planning a long-distance bikepacking trip, as well as being more flexible than titanium and so offering a more comfortable ride.
 The main disadvantage of steel over titanium is that steel is prone to rust, so you need to ensure you properly maintain your bike if you are taking it on a long bikepacking trip.